darshcloud/EatWellLiveWell-CalorieTrackerApp/README.md

 ## Architecture Diagram

 ## AWS components
-* RDS: PostgreSQL is used as the database for the application to store all the user and food details.
+* RDS: PostgreSQL is used as the database for the application to store all the user and food details.<br/>
-* ElastiCache: Memcache is used to render models  to the application quickly by caching responses from RDS.
+* ElastiCache: Memcache is used to render models  to the application quickly by caching responses from RDS.<br/>
-* Redshift ML: A redshift cluster has been created to import data from the database and then the model is created by running a K-means clustering algorithm.The clusters that are created can be used to provide targeted experiences for the various clusters of users.
+* Redshift ML: A redshift cluster has been created to import data from the database and then the model is created by running a K-means clustering algorithm.The clusters that are created can be used to provide targeted experiences for the various clusters of users.<br/>
-* SageMaker: Redshift ML uses sagemaker internally to create training models and run the in-built machine learning algorithms.
+* SageMaker: Redshift ML uses sagemaker internally to create training models and run the in-built machine learning algorithms.<br/>
-* Cognito:Aws Cognito is used to manage user authentications for calorie tracker.
+* Cognito:Aws Cognito is used to manage user authentications for calorie tracker.<br/>
-* Route53:Route53 Setup done by adding a A Record to the domain for the alias of cloud front distribution created by Custom Domain Name setup of aws Cognito.
+* Route53:Route53 Setup done by adding a A Record to the domain for the alias of cloud front distribution created by Custom Domain Name setup of aws Cognito.<br/>
-* AWS Certificate Manager: AWS Certificate Manager has been created and validated to allow https traffic to auth flow.
+* AWS Certificate Manager: AWS Certificate Manager has been created and validated to allow https traffic to auth flow.<br/>

-## CI/CD Pipeline
+### CI/CD Pipeline
 * github workflows, Amazon S3, ubuntu  crontab, and docker for CI/CD of this project.

-### Instructions to run project locally
+## Instructions to run project locally

-## Create a virtual environment
+#### Create a virtual environment
 ```
 python -m venv venv
   ```
-## Activate the virtual environment
+#### Activate the virtual environment

 * macOS:
 ```